B2B Sales Cold Calling Scripts: 5 Templates For 2023

 You should then respond with…

-“Your sales team find ALL their leads MANUALLY?”
+“Your sales team finds ALL their leads MANUALLY?”

-These are further pain points which you can then address one by one, steering them ever closer to the final stage in your cold call and prospecting script.
+These are further pain points that you can then address one by one, steering them ever closer to the final stage in your cold call and prospecting script.

 But don’t be discouraged!
 Where there’s a sales objection, there’s a way to handle it.